gabriel-turturica/capFilesM/README.md

 Update : Below is a summary of the three tasks:

-The first task requires reading data.cap, some code was already added to main.cpp.
-Use the Makefile to compile the code.
+The first task requires reading data.cap.

 Task 1: